Frameless Sliding Doors · Melbourne

 Are sliding shower screens harder to clean than hinged screens?

 Yes.
-Sliding shower screens can now be matched with a range of hardware finishes including chrome, matte black, brushed brass, brushed nickel and gun metal and many other finishes.
+Sliding shower screens can be matched with a wide range of hardware finishes, including chrome, matt black, brushed brass, brushed nickel and gunmetal.

-• Any access limitations such as stairs, lifts or restricted parking
+• any access details such as stairs, lifts or restricted parking

-Once we have this information, we can usually provide a fairly accurate quote and advise on the next steps for measuring and installation.
+Once we have this information, we can usually provide a fairly accurate quote and advise on the next steps for final measuring, manufacturing and installation.

 Shower Screen Quotes